San Remo, New York: History

-Etymology
+The former all-boys Franciscan Catholic school, St. Anthony's High School (now located in South Huntington, New York), used to be in San Remo as well; it was in the northwest of San Remo in the Smithtown CDP.
+It's now a park named with two names San Remo Park and Playground, and Franciscan Park, a direct nod to the former school, which is located in the same spot.

 San Remo's name reflects how the area has been compared to a village on Northern Italy's Italian Riviera.

+Education

+San Remo is located within both the Kings Park Central School District and the Smithtown Central School District.
+While Kings Park School district serves all of the residents of the CDP in Kings Park.
+It also serves some of the San Remo residents in the Smithtown CDP.

 Parks and recreation

 The San Remo Property Owners Association maintains a park for residents only along the waterfront.
 Additionally, the Town of Smithtown operates and maintains a park called the San Remo Community Park.

 San Remo Property Owners Association

 The San Remo Property Owners Association was founded in 1926.
 It serves as San Remo's civic association, and handles community-related matters, helps organize community activities.